" "

 First, any firm not associated with the U.S. government is prohibited from sending items that imply a connection to the federal government for the purpose of soliciting the purchase of goods or services.

 In other words, you can’t ask someone to send money by claiming that you’re sending the request on behalf of a government agency such as the USDA.
+The historical and revision notes document changes and updates to the U.S. Code, providing clarity and precision in the legal text.

 Offers of Money